All Episodes

 We're into solutions here at the EIB network.

-Instead of 15 billion or 18 billion dollars, whatever they're thinking about doing here for the auto industry.
+Instead of $15 billion or $18 billion, whatever they're thinking about doing here for the auto industry, why not let the free market just give it a partial chance?

-Because Congress can do anything right.
+Because Congress can do anything, right?

 They can run this business.